-SAVE THE DATE! - Fall 2020 Virtual Career Fair
+SAVE THE DATE! - 2021 STEM Virtual Career Fair

-The Career Development Center is happy to announce that the Fall 2020 Career Fair will be virtual!
+The Career Development Center is happy to announce that the next virtual career fair will be on January 29, 2021!

-We are excited about our partnership with HMC, as both campuses will benefit from having a wider variety of employers recruiting at the fair.
+We are once again teaming up with Harvey Mudd College (HMC.)
 This joint effort will be an incredible opportunity for employers to seek top talent from Caltech, HMC, and The Claremont Colleges.
 In turn, students from these schools can take advantage of opportunities offered by familiar and NEW employers/organizations.

-Please look out for more information on how to register for the fall virtual career fair events!
+Please look out for more information on how to register for the STEM virtual career fair!

 Have more questions?

 If you couldn't find the answer to your question or concern on this page (or throughout our website), please email us at email@example.com or the appropriate staff member directly: